madvas/cljs-react-material-ui/README.md

                                                         ; Including icons is not required
   ```

-U must start your MaterialUI component tree with [ui/mui-theme-provider](http://www.material-ui.com/v0.15.0-beta.2/#/customization/themes), which must have exactly one direct child and defined theme.
-Use the same pattern when u want to change theme for some children, see example app.
+You must start your MaterialUI component tree with [ui/mui-theme-provider](http://www.material-ui.com/v0.15.0-beta.2/#/customization/themes), which must have exactly one direct child and defined theme.
+Use the same pattern when you want to change theme for some children, see example app.
 ```clojure
 (ui/mui-theme-provider
     {:mui-theme (ui/get-mui-theme)}